 One of the strengths of project management methodologies such as PRINCE2 is that they have developed over a long time.
-They have been written and developed by experienced project managers managing many different types of projects over many years and as such are based upon best practices.
+They have been developed by experienced project managers managing many different types of projects over many years and as such are based upon best practices.

-Combining agile and project management
+Combining agile with project management